marius-team/marius/docs/db2graph/db2graph.rst

 System Design
 """"""""""""""""""""

-Db2Graph classifies a graph into the following four types:
+Db2Graph classifies a graph into the following two types:

 * Entity Nodes: Nodes that are globally unique either by UUID's (Universally Unique Identifier) or in the format of ``table-name_col-name_val``.
-In a graph, entity nodes either point to other entity nodes or feature values, or are pointed to by other entity nodes.
+In a graph, entity nodes either point to other entity nodes or are pointed to by other entity nodes.
-* Feature Values: Features values define the features of entities nodes and are not globally unique.
-Feature Values can only be pointed to by entity nodes.
 * Edges of Entity Node to Entity Node: Directed edges where both source and destination are entity nodes.
-* Edges of Entity Node to Feature Value: Directed edges where the source is an entity node and the destination is a feature value.

 During the conversion, we assume that all nodes are **case insensitive**.
 We ignore the following set of **invalid nodes names**: ``"0", None, "", 0, "not reported", "None", "none"``.